 Home treatment includes drinking plenty of fluids and getting lots of rest.
 Taking over-the-counter pain relievers can also help.

+Your doctor may prescribe medicine to control pain and reduce swelling.
 He or she may also prescribe medicine to soften your stool and relax your bladder muscles.

 Surgery is rarely used to treat prostatitis.